Boeing VC-25: Design and configuration

 The VC-25 is capable of flying 7,800 miles (12,600 km)—roughly one-third the distance around the world—without refueling.
 The VC-25A can accommodate more than 70 passengers.
 Each VC-25A cost approximately $325 million.
 While the VC-25 has two main decks and a cargo area, like a regular Boeing 747, its 4,000 square feet (370 m2) of floor space has been reconfigured for presidential duties.
 Its lowest level is mostly cargo space, carrying luggage and the onboard food supply.
 The main passenger area is on the second floor or main deck.
-There are three entrances on board, two on the main and one on the lower deck.
-Typically the president boards and disembarks from the front, main deck entrance via an airstair, while journalists and other passengers enter at the rear door of the main deck.
-Facilities for the press and other passengers are configured like an ordinary airliner's first-class cabin.
+The upper deck contains the cockpit and the communications center.

+Typically, the president boards and disembarks from the front, main deck entrance using a mobile stairway, while journalists and other passengers enter at the rear door of the main deck.
+However, the aircraft also has built-in airstairs that lead to the lower deck, typically used when security concerns make the use of a mobile stairway impractical.